-Nick Clegg, MP for Sheffield Hallam, was elected leader of the Liberal Democrats on 18 December 2007, and retained the role for the following years.
+Nick Clegg was first elected leader of the Liberal Democrats on 18 December 2007, and retained the role for the following years.

 After the 2010 general election he took his party into a coalition government with the Conservative party.
 He became deputy prime minister, staying in office until the following election on May 2015.
 Within the same period, he was also Lord President of the Council.

 He was born in 1967 and studied at three universities: Cambridge, Minnesota and College D'Europe.

 Nick worked as a trainee journalist at the US magazine The Nation and won a national prize for first time writers at the Financial Times.
 He then worked as a development aid and trade expert in the European Union, including managing aid projects in the poorest parts of the former Soviet Union and overseeing the EU's side in negotiations for China and Russia to join the World Trade Organisation.

 He was elected as a member of the European Parliament in 1999, where as Trade and Industry spokesman for the Alliance of Liberals and Democrats for Europe he led the move to open up the domestic telecoms market, allowing consumers to pick their telephone provider for the first time and advocated trade measures against illegally logged timber.
 He was a co-founder of the Campaign for Parliamentary Reform, which argued for more transparency and accountability in the European Parliament.

 Throughout his time as an MEP, Nick wrote essays on public policy issues including greening the WTO, secondary education policy, and reform of the EU's decision making procedures.
 For several years he was a columnist for The Guardian Unlimited.